dotnet/csharplang/proposals/low-level-struct-improvements.md

 <a name="breaking"></a>
 This section explores what the design would be if limited compat breaks were allowed.
 The advantage of the breaks is a simplification of the lifetime rules and allowing for more "correct by construction" API designs.
 This section will use syntax vs. attributes as that is preferred by those who also favor limited compat breaks.

-In brief the two proposed compat changes are:
+In brief, the two proposed compat changes are:

 * A `ref` parameter on method returning a `ref struct` would be capturable as a `ref` field
-* A `out` parameter would be considered `ref-safe-to-escape` within the current method.
+* A `out` parameter would be considered `ref-safe-to-escape` within the *current method*.

 In this design a `ref` field in a constructor can be effectively ref reassigned to any value that is *ref-safe-to-escape* to the *calling method*.
-Specifically the rules for `ref` reassignment will be adjusted to account for `ref` fields as follows:
+Specifically the rules for ref reassignment will be adjusted to account for `ref` fields as follows:

 > For a ref reassignment in the form ...
 > 1. `x.e1 = ref e2`: where `x` is *safe-to-escape* to *calling method* then `e2` must be *ref-safe-to-escape* to the *calling method*